dshamsuddin/multimodal_maize_predict/README.md

-# multimodal_maize_predict
+# Multimodal Deep Learning Framework for Maize Prediction

-Multimodal Deep Learning Framework for Maize Prediction
+The code contains the framework for the development and evaluation of a multimodal deep learning model for the prediction of maize at an early growth period.